-We outline the steps you need to take to become a cybersecurity specialist and enter a rewarding and exciting career path.
+We outline how to become a cybersecurity specialist and enter a rewarding and exciting career path.

 However, organizations are prioritizing cybersecurity due to an increase in cyber-crime.
 This leads to our question: